krispage/sensor-logger/README.md

 # TODO
 - [x] API key authentication per device
 - [x] User based authentication for UI
-- [ ] Admin type user with user management in UI
 - [ ] Read-only keys for retrieving data
-  - [ ] Way to connect to dashboards such as Grafana via API instead of DB backend
+  - [x] Way to connect to dashboards such as Grafana via API instead of DB backend
+  - [ ] Ability to Remove/Reset api keys
   - [ ] Docker compose to include Grafana
 - [ ] Docker compose nginx for HTTPS support
+- [ ] Admin user with user management in UI